dbfarms/cac-farmshop/readme.md

  -

 2- farmers
--need to work out authentication/authorization for creating goods cause right now it's off...
+-orders page of all orders and who they are going to and when they're needed and it should be emailed to user too -editfarmgoods needs to authenticate farmer and crashes if not visited through the farmerfarmgood page -need to work out authentication/authorization in farmgoods_controller when creating goods cause right now it's off...
 -upload photo of farmgood or should that only be admin resp?
 -need to be add farmgood to farmer's farmgoods in backend whenever something new is created, only going one direction it seems
  -profile page -- NEEDS TO BE EDITABLE